Vanity (singer): Music and acting career: 1982–1993

 Matthews appeared on the cover of the funk band Cameo's album Alligator Woman (1982).

 In 1982, she met musician Prince at the American Music Awards.
 After learning she could sing, Prince invited her to front a girl group he had formed called The Hookers.
 He initially wanted to name her "Vagina," pronounced "va-geen-na," which Matthews refused.
 They settled on Vanity, as he considered her the female form of himself.
 The group was renamed Vanity 6.

 The group recorded one album and had international success with the single "Nasty Girl".
 They wore lingerie and Vanity's image became that of an erotic "nasty girl".
 She stated in a 1993 interview that she was uncomfortable with the image, saying "Prince created the whole Vanity 6 image.
 It bothered me at the time.
 I lied and said it was the image I wanted.
 I did it because he told me I had to do it.
 If I didn't do it, I wouldn't get paid.
 I got into it.
 I wanted the old Diana Ross image."

 Vanity and Prince appeared together on the cover of the April 28, 1983, issue of Rolling Stone magazine.
-In August 1983, she abruptly left the group and turned down a role in the 1984 film Purple Rain, which went to Apollonia Kotero.
+In August 1983, she abruptly left the group and dropped out of the 1984 film Purple Rain; her role went to Apollonia Kotero.
+Vanity later said, "Basically, I wanted to let 'Wild Animal' come out, and I needed to write my own songs.
+I needed to see if I could do something without the help of others.
+Now 'Purple Rain' was his really big dream.
+So I had to decide: Do I do his, or do I do mine?"

 In 1984, Vanity signed with Motown Records as a solo artist and recorded the funk-pop album Wild Animal.
 She had mild success on the US pop and R&B charts with the singles "Pretty Mess" and "Mechanical Emotion."